Table 1-1. Steps in the MDMP

 information that is critical to environmental considerations.

 Step 2.
-Conduct the initial intelligence preparation of the battlefield (IPB).
-The IPB is a
+Conduct the initial intelligence preparation of

 systematic, continuous process of analyzing the threat and the effects of the environment on the